Darts: Finishing and check outs

 Once a player reaches a low enough score, they are considered to be "on a finish", meaning they can win the game/leg with their remaining darts.
 In professional matches, the match referee will usually tell the player which score they require once on a finish.
-As the winning dart in a game must be a double or bullseye, the highest possible finish with three darts is 170 (T20, T20, inner bull).
+As the winning dart in a game must be a double or bullseye, the highest possible finish with three darts is 170 (T20, T20, inner bull), commonly known as the "Big Fish".
 Finishes are also known as "check outs".
 Regular players become familiar with the combinations needed to check out a particular number.
 For instance, a player on 138 could hit T20, T18, D12.
 Most numbers can be checked out with more than one combination (for 138, a player could also hit T19, T19, D12).

 Good arithmetic is helpful, as in the event of missing a target number players need to quickly recalculate their new score and which number they now need to hit.
 For instance, if a player on 93 (T19, D18) hits single-19 with their first dart, they can still finish, but will now need to check out 74 (T14, D16).
 Checkout charts detailing which numbers are required for each particular finish are widely used.